Grunge icon Mark Lanegan has died, aged 57

 Publisher Lee Brackstone said of the book: “Devil In A Coma is the latest work by a master of many forms, who has once again made art out of suffering and the slings and arrows of outrageous fortune.
 Unsparing – of both himself and the world we now find ourselves in – and grotesquely compelling, this book could not be more visceral and intense if it were written in blood.”

+In the book, Lanegan detailed his near-death experience from COVID-19 via prose and poetry that he wrote while he was ill with the virus.

 According to a press release, Lanegan went completely deaf after contracting coronavirus and, later, suffered cracked ribs and breathing problems.
-After being rushed to hospital, he spent months in bed, “slipping in and out of a coma”.
+After being rushed to hospital, he spent months in bed, “slipping in and out of a coma” before beginning his recovery.

-The musician was also unable to walk for months, and said he was forced to confront his own mortality and address the way he’d lived his life up until that point.

 Last year, Lanegan also unveiled a new project with Joe Cardamone.
 Their collaborative project, Dark Mark vs. Skeleton Joe, unveiled details of their eponymous debut album.